Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Case Study: Autonomous Content Creation

-The workflow begins when the User Agent (UA) forms an intent: ``Generate a cyberpunk cat image.''
-The UA discovers candidate services by sending a request over the A2A messaging layer (L2).
-The Service Agent (SA) replies with a capability manifest (L6) that specifies the input schema (e.g., resolution and style parameters), output type, and pricing policy.
-This allows the UA to bind to the service without hard-coded integration.
+\emph{Phase 1 --- Discovery and capability binding (L6--L2).} The UA forms an intent (``generate a cyberpunk cat image'') and discovers candidate services over the A2A messaging layer (L2); the SA replies with a capability manifest (L6) specifying input schema, output type, and pricing, letting the UA bind without hard-coded integration.
+The UA discovers candidate SAs through a lightweight registry that indexes signed capability manifests, rather than a hard-coded address.
+Because manifests are signed under L3 identities, the registry is an index rather than a trust root---a misbehaving registry can omit but not forge entries---and the same interface admits decentralized (gossip-based) discovery, at the cost of weaker scalability and greater participation-metadata exposure (a linkability concern we discuss in Section~VI).